dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

         * Service tags will only be written into the inventory files after the nodes are successfully PXE booted post provisioning.
         * Nodes must be booted and the service tag must be in the DB for nodes to list in the Inventory file.
+        * Nodes are not removed from the inventory files even if they are physically disconnected.
+Ensure to run the `delete node playbook <../deletenode.html#delete-provisioned-node>`_ to remove the node.
         * To regenerate an inventory file, use the playbook ``omnia/utils/inventory_tagging.yml``.